MastarCheeze/study-notes/chemistry/answer-bank.md

 ### What is activation energy

--   Minimum energy colliding particles must have
+-   **Minimum** energy colliding particles must have
 -   to react

 ### Why increasing temperature increases rate of reaction

 -   More kinetic energy
--   Collide more
+-   Frequency of collision ⬆
--   More particles have energy higher than activation energy
+-   Higher percentage particles have energy higher than activation energy

 ### Why increase surface area increases rate of reaction

 -   Larger surface area
--   Collide more
+-   Frequency of collision ⬆

 ### Why increase concentration increases rate of reaction

--   More particles in smaller volume
+-   More particles per unit volume
--   Collide more
+-   Frequency of collision ⬆

 ### Why rate of reaction decrease over time

 -   Concentration decrease
--   Lower rate of collision of particles
+-   Frequency of collision ⬇

 ### What is saturated solution